KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 The goal of this extension is to provide the means to map internal, usually floating point, light contribution values that may be in an unknown range to that of a known range and attached display.
 One of the reasons for this is to retain the hue of the source materials under varying light conditions.
 Correct representation of hue is important in order to keep artistic intent, or to achieve a physically correct visualization of products for instance in e-commerce.

+Another reason is to provide means for deterministic brightness (light intensity) values.
+According to research (Bernstein et al. 2018) the mind's perception of brightness is mostly the same, regardless of object brightness.
+The difference in the perception of the object's brightness is based on background color.
+This means that in order to have deterministic control of perceived brightness it is important to be able to control both object and background color, for instance by means of a set dynamic range.

 It also provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.
 The intended usecases for this extension is any usecase where the light contribution values will go above 1.0, for instance by using KHR_lights_punctual, KHR_emissive_strength or KHR_environment_lights.